 Cash is needed more than the benefit.

-But a policy should be sold when:
+But an owner should sell a policy when:

-The purpose has ended;
+Its purpose has ended;

 There's no beneficiary for the benefit; or